wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 fields of `struct aeFileEvent`).
 Consequently, the provided handler will be used as both the read and the write handler.

+After server initialization, the server enters the main event loop by calling `aeMain()` (file `ae.c`).
+This function loops infinitely and calls `aeProcessEvents()` in every iteration.
+Function `aeProcessEvents()` first invokes the `beforesleep` callback (which is registered by the server during initialization), then invokes `aeApiPoll()`, which may be blocked in the kernel.
+After the call returns, the function then invokes the after-sleep callback `aftersleep`, and then processes fired events.
+It simply scans the `fired` array, and for each file descriptor in the array, invokes its read or write callback handler with `clientData` as one of the arguments.
+A `mask` argument is also passed to the callback handler to indicate whether the fired descriptor is ready for read, write, or both.

+Overall, the `aeProcessEvents()` function implements the main event loop of Redis server.
+Redis server uses the AE Library to multiplex between multiple clients as well as the listening socket, hence implementing the listening and the read path.
+In addition, Redis server uses the before-sleep callback mechanism of the event loop object to implement the write path.
+Reply messages to the clients are sent within the before-sleep callback after these messages are generated into the reply buffer in last iteration's command processing.

 ## Data Structures

 ### The Dict Object